Everything You Need to Know About Raising Pet Turkeys

 Turkey Bedding

 Your turkey shed should have some type of bedding on the ground to keep moisture away from the turkeys and to protect them from hurting their feet.
+Pinewood shavings work well for this, or you can use hay.
+It's important to stick with a regular cleaning schedule to keep their shavings or hay free of their urine and feces so the birds stay healthy.
+Spot clean daily and entirely change the bedding at least once each week.

-• Do not use sawdust or newspapers, as this can harm the legs of younger turkeys, and they may also try to eat the sawdust.
+Even though there are plenty of good bedding options, there are a few you'll want to stay away from.
+Do not use cedar shavings, as these are toxic to turkeys, and don't use sawdust or newspapers, as this can harm the legs of younger turkeys.
+Not to mention, they may also try to eat the sawdust.

-Raising Poults
+Raising Turkey Poults

 Your lamp also needs to be situated so that the birds can move around and away from the heat if they get too hot.
 You will find that young turkeys are far needier than other types of poultry and will need training to understand where to eat, where to drink, and where to go outside.
 While they can be a lot of work, they're also known for being affectionate and almost puppy-like.

-Health Concerns of Turkeys
+Turkey Health Concerns

 Wild Turkey in Courtship Display

-Chickens are a known carrier of the protozoan that spreads the disease and if you're raising chickens and turkeys together, proper sanitation is very important to keep this dreaded disease away.
-They are also susceptible to several medical conditions, including:
+• Histomoniasis Meleagridis, also known as "blackhead disease," is caused by a parasite and can be deadly to an entire flock.
+Unfortunately, there's no known cure, but you can prevent it.
+Chickens are a known carrier of the protozoan that spreads this disease, so if you're raising chickens and turkeys together, proper sanitation is very important to keep this dreaded disease away.

 • Swollen head syndrome involves swelling and red eyes and tear ducts as well swelling of the head, along with respiratory distress.
-There are no vaccines for the disease or cures although antibiotics can help in some cases.
+There are no vaccines for the disease or cures, although antibiotics can help in some cases.

 • Staph infections include the condition known as "bumblefoot."
 Staph infections can lead to lameness, lethargy, fever, and physical pain.
 It can also lead to arthritis and severe diarrhea.